Nightonke/Sicily/README.md

 ### How to Search a Solution?

-There are 940 .cpp file in Sicily directory.
-For each file, it's name is XXXXX_YY.cpp, where XXXXX is the id for the corresponding problem in Sicily and YY is the time that I submitted(start from 0).
+There are 940 .cpp files in Sicily directory.
+For each file, it's name is XXXXX_YY.cpp, where XXXXX is the id for the corresponding problem in Sicily and YY is the number of submission that I submitted(start from 0).
+All solutions here are(were) accepted.
 For example, [01000_06.cpp](https://github.com/Nightonke/Sicily/blob/master/Sicily/01000_06.cpp) is the 7th submission for problem [1000](http://soj.sysu.edu.cn/1000).

 ### No Just Codes